Extremely amenable automorphism groups of countable structures: Introduction

 In a different thread of research, many operator groups were also shown to be extremely amenable.
 Famously, Gromov--Milman \cite{GM} showed that the unitary group $U(H)$ of the infinite dimensional separable Hilbert space $H$ is extremely amenable.
 Pestov proved the extreme amenability for the group $\mbox{Homeo}_+(\mathbb{I})$ of all order-preserving homeomorphisms of the unit interval (\cite{Pestov98}) and for the group $\mbox{\rm Iso}(\mathbb{U})$ of all isometries of the universal Urysohn metric space $\mathbb{U}$ (\cite{Pestov02}).
 Giordano--Pestov \cite{GP} showed the extreme amenability for $\mbox{\rm Aut}(\mathbb{I},\lambda)$, the group of all measure-preserving automorphisms of the Lebesgue space.

 A third class of topological groups known to be extremely amenable in the literature comes from automorphism groups of countable structures.
 Pestov \cite{Pestov98} gave the first example of such a group, which is ${\rm Aut}(\mathbb{Q}, <)$, the automorphism group of a countable dense linear order without endpoints.
 Motivated by the idea in \cite{Pestov98}, Kechris--Pestov--Todorcevic \cite{KPT} gave a complete characterization of when the automorphism group of a countable structure is extemely amenable, which is now called the KPT correspondence.
 The KPT correspondence connects the extreme amenability to the so-called structural Ramsey property of Fra\"iss\'e classes and gives a number of examples of extremely amenable groups.
-Through the work of Ne\v{s}et\v{r}ril--R\"{o}dl \cite{NR77} \cite{NR83} and Ne\v{s}et\v{r}il \cite{Nes07} on Ramsey classes, we now have extremely amenable groups of the form $\mbox{\rm Aut}(M)$, where $M$ is the Fra\"{\i}ss\'{e} limit of a Fra\"{\i}ss\'{e} class of countable structures.
-Such structures include ordered graphs, ordered $K_n$-free graphs, ordered $\mathbb{Q}$-metric spaces, and ordered $\mathbb{N}$-metric spaces, etc.
+Through the work of Ne\v{s}et\v{r}il--R\"{o}dl \cite{NR77} \cite{NR83} and Ne\v{s}et\v{r}il \cite{Nes07} on Ramsey classes, we now have extremely amenable groups of the form $\mbox{\rm Aut}(M)$, where $M$ is the Fra\"{\i}ss\'{e} limit of a Fra\"{\i}ss\'{e} class of countable structures.
+Such structures include ordered graphs, ordered $K_n$-free graphs, ordered $\mathbb{Q}$-metric spaces, and ordered $\mathbb{N}$-metric spaces, etc. The KPT correspondence has also been generalized to the context of continuous logic by Melleray--Tsankov \cite{MT}.

+Despite the diversity of these examples, not much was known about the number of distinct isomorphism types of extremely amenable groups.
+Among the above examples, only finitely many pairwise non-isomorphic extremely amenable groups can be identified.
+This motivates us to study the following question: How many pairwise non-isomorphic extremely amenable groups are there?

-In this paper we are concerned with the question: How many pairwise non-isomorphic extremely amenable groups are there?
-The only result that explicitly addresses this question is a theorem of Pestov in \cite{Pestov98}, which states that for each infinite cardinal $\kappa$, there is an extremely amenable topological group of weight $\kappa$.
+The only result that explicitly addressed this question in the literature is a theorem of Pestov in \cite{Pestov98}, which states that for each infinite cardinal $\kappa$, there is an extremely amenable topological group of weight $\kappa$.
 Since the weight is an isomorphism invariant, we obtain many pairwise non-isomorphic extremely amenable groups.
 However, we would like to study this question in the context of more familiar groups, in particular separable metrizable groups and Polish groups.
 The theorem of Pestov gives only one such example.
-Despite the diversity of examples mentioned above, many are seprable metrizable and even Polish, we found no results in the literature that differentiate the isomorphism types of the examples, and therefore some work needs to be done before one can claim that there are infinitely many pairwise non-isomorphic extremely amenable groups that are separable metrizable or Polish.